The Long Winter of 1880-81 | weatherology°

 A 2020 study headed by Barbara Mayes Boustead of the University of Nebraska—Lincoln sought to examine the data which would support Wilder's account of an unusually severe winter.
 Using an index to rank the severity of a winter season by the combined effects of snow and cold, the study found that for a wide swath from the northern and central Plains eastward to the Great Lakes, the winter of 1880-81 ranked at least in the top 5 severest winters on record, with some locations like Omaha, NE; Des Moines, IA; and Dodge City, KS experiencing their worst winter, and Minneapolis-St. Paul ranking a close second.

 One of the main reasons why the winter of 1880-81 was so severe across a large swath of the northern and central U.S. has to deal with a weakening of west to east winds encircling the polar region.
 This circulation is called the polar vortex.
-As this circulation decreases in intensity, surges of Arctic air more easily make their way further south into North America and Europe.
-This same weakening of the polar vortex, albeit for a much shorter duration, allowed for the record-breaking cold snap across the central U.S. this February.
+As this circulation decreases in intensity, surges of Arctic air more easily make their way farther south into North America and Europe.